duyahoang/networking-guide/README.md

 6. **Route Summarization and Network Types:**
    - Route summarization is important in OSPF, especially in multi-area setups.
+   - Summarization definition: Consolidate multiple routes into one single advertisement.
+      - This is normally done at the boundaries of Area Border Routers (ABRs).
+   - Although summarization is configured between any two areas, it is better to summarize in the direction of the backbone.
+As a result, the backbone receives all the aggregate addresses and, in turn, injects them, already summarized, into other areas.
    - OSPF adapts to various network types and includes DR/BDR elections in specific network scenarios.

 7. **Resource Management and Stability:**